-- 61. The conditions in Part Three of this funding mechanism apply to student services fees charged to domestic students who are funded through this funding mechanism.
-All TEOs that charge student services fees to domestic students who are funded through this funding mechanism must comply with the requirements set out in paragraphs 64 to 70. - 62.
-Student services fees are fees that TEOs may charge to domestic students to fund student services.
-These were previously known as compulsory student services fees (CSSFs). - 63.
-The objective of the requirements on TEOs that charge fees for the provision of student services is to ensure:
+60. The conditions in Part Three of this funding mechanism apply to student services fees charged to domestic students who are funded through this funding mechanism.
+All TEOs that charge student services fees to domestic learners who are funded through this funding mechanism must comply with the requirements set out in paragraphs 63 to 69.

-- a. accountability to students in the use of fees for student services; - b. involvement of students in decisions about the charging and use of fees for student services; and - c. fair arrangements for students in different tertiary education settings (for example, work-based students or students in fees-free foundation education programmes).
+- 61. 'Student services fees' means fees for the provision of student services that are provided by a TEO or by another person or body on behalf of the TEO.
+These were previously known as compulsory student services fees (CSSFs). - 62.
+The objective of the requirements on TEOs that charge fees for the provision of student services is to ensure: - a. accountability to learners in the use of fees for student services; - involvement of learners in decisions about the charging and use of fees for student services; and - fair arrangements for learners in different tertiary education settings (for example, work-based learners or learners in fees-free foundation education programmes).